Actinidia kolomikta (kolomikta vine)

 A climber with unusual, variegated leaves, splashed with pink and white, kolomikta vine has small flowers with a fragrance similar to that of lily-of-the-valley.

-Actinidia kolomikta (Image: Martyn Rix)
+Distinctive leaves of Actinidia kolomikta (Photo: Martyn Rix)

 Actinidia kolomikta (Rupr. & Maxim.)
 Maxim.

 kolomikta vine, kolomikta kiwi (USA), miyama-mata-tabi (Japan)